 Subsequent arrests or convictions.
 In many states, if the person asking for expungement of a juvenile record also had later criminal arrests or convictions as an adult, the request to seal the juvenile record will be denied.

 How to Get Juvenile Records Expunged

 Some states automatically seal certain types of juvenile records after the offender reaches a certain age.
-But in most jurisdictions, the records will not be sealed unless the offender files an official request with the court.
-Again, the process varies by state, but heres a typical rundown of what to do:
+In some jurisdictions, the records won’t be sealed unless the offender files an official request with the court.
+Again, the process varies by state, a former offender might be required to:

 File a petition.
-The former offender (sometimes called the "petitioner") files a petition -- usually with the juvenile court clerk in the county where the offense occurred -- asking the court to seal the petitioner's juvenile record.
+The former offender (sometimes called the "petitioner") files a petition–perhaps with the juvenile court clerk in the county where the offense occurred–asking the court to seal the petitioner's juvenile record.
 Most courts have preprinted forms, with instructions, that you can fill out.

 Pay a fee.
 In most jurisdictions, the petitioner pays a fee when he or she files the petition asking that a juvenile record be sealed.

 If the court approves the petition and seals the juvenile records, the juvenile court proceedings are treated in many respects as if they never occurred.
 In many states, this means that if you're asked whether you have a criminal or juvenile offense history, you can legally say no.

 The sealing is not absolute, however.
 In certain circumstances, the expunged juvenile record may be accessible.
 For example, if you apply for a job with a law enforcement agency, your record might be visible to that agency when they run a background check on you.
 Or if your juvenile record contains a vehicle-related violation, an insurance company might be able to access a record of that offense when you apply for car insurance.
 Finally, juvenile offenses that are expunged from a record often may still be used to increase the severity of a sentence that's handed down after a later offense as a juvenile or adult.